pourmalek/covir2/20210813/README.md

 ### Study update dates in uptake 20210813

-DELP 20210813, IHME 20210806, IMPE 20210806, LANL 20210808, SRIV 20210813
+DELP 20210813, IHME 20210806, **_IMPE 20210806_**, LANL 20210808, SRIV 20210813
 <br/><br/>

 IMPE update 20210806 (2021-08-06_v8.csv.zip) released on 20210813.

 <br/><br/>

 ### Note: This update 20210806 of IMPE is dead at birth.
-See below graph (5) Daily deaths, 2021, reference scenario with uncertainty, IMPE .
+See below graph [(5) Daily deaths, 2021, reference scenario with uncertainty, IMPE]().
 While JOHN and Worldometer web site show PCR-positive daily deaths officially report by Ministry of Health of Iran surpassed 411 on 20210802, on IMPE update 20210806 released on 20210813 says daily deaths will soon go below 400.

 <br/><br/>